hyobyun/hyo-ghost-theme/README.md

 # hyo-ghost-theme
-Theme for my personal blog.
+Minimal theme for my personal blog.
 I was going to keep it for myself, but I figured sharing is caring.
 ![Screenshot of a post](/screenshot.png?raw=true "Screenshot of a post")

 # Instructions